mibar3/flying-snakes/project/to-do.md

 - Statistics
 - Seat reservation
 - Error Handling!
-- Popovers for the seat class, price and if window, aisle or middle
+- Connect Popovers with objects for seat class, price and if window, aisle or middle, and price
 - Add that statistics tab only show up in navbar if admin is superuser and has been authenticated
 - email confirmation
 - popover that whe clicked "confirm selection" asks if im sure of seat selection